trambarhq/relaks-django-data-source/README.md

 async function authenticate(loginURL: string, credentials: object, allowURLs?: string[]): boolean
 ```

 Gain elevated access to a Django server. `loginURL` is the [REST endpoint for logging in](https://django-rest-auth.readthedocs.io/en/latest/api_endpoints.html#basic). `credentials` is an object containng `username` (or `email`) and `password`. `allowURLs` is the list of URLs that will become accessible.
-The last parameter can typically be omitted.
-It defaults to `[ "/" ]`, meaning all resources under `baseURL` will become accessible.
+This parameter is designed for apps that access multiple servers.
+It can typically be omitted.
+Its default value is `[ "/" ]`, meaning all resources under `baseURL` will become accessible.

 The fulfillment value of this method is `true` when the login process succeeds.
 If it fails, the promise will be rejected.

 An `authorization` event occurs when the data source acquire an authorization token.
-This give you a chance to save the token for use later.
+This give you a chance to save the token for use in a future session.

 ### authorize